wimbarelds/TimeCircles/README.amd.md

 			},
 		}
 	});

-This technique only works if your html files are all at the same depth in your project's structure.
 In the example above, all the HTML files have to be in a subdirectory of the parent of bower_dependencies.